Azure/Azure-Functions/VS-AzureTools-ReleaseNotes.md

 These are the changes to each version that has been released on the official Visual Studio extension Marketplace.

+## 15.0.40108.0
+Minimum required Visual Studio version: VS2017 15.5

+- Fix for bug in remote debugging of V2 Function
+- Fix to Add New Function button

 ## 15.0.31201.0
 Minimum required Visual Studio version: VS2017 15.5